10 Things to Do in Seville in Winter

 Enjoying the park in winter| ©DAVIDGIBSON

-With the arrival of winter and Christmas, a winter amusement park is installed in Seville, the Sevilla On Ice, a park that is installed every winter in the Muelle de las Delicias, next to the Guadalquivir, and is the best place to enjoy the winter especially if you travel to Seville with children.
+With the arrival of winter and Christmas, a winter theme park is installed in Seville, the Sevilla On Ice, a park that is installed every winter in the Muelle de las Delicias, next to the Guadalquivir, and is the best place to enjoy the winter especially if you travel to Seville with children.

 There are also gastronomic areas and all kinds of entertainment to have a great time despite the cold.
 Generally, the park is open from late November to mid-January.